cdrpl/idlemon/README.md

 ### WebSocket Server

 Use the route `ws://localhost:3000/ws` when opening up a WebSocket connection with the server.
+Note that a valid authorization header is required to connect to the WebSocket server.

 ### Chat Messages